neurodatascience/file_tree_check/README.md

 Given a directory, will explore recursively every directory and file under it while taking some measures for each (e.g. file size, time of modification, how many files in the directory, etc...).

-Then, it will output a comparison between folder and files with similar name, in the form of plot distribution, a summary text file, a visualization of the file tree or/and a csv file containing every point of measure taken.
+Then, it will output a comparison between folders and files with similar name, in the form of plot distribution, a summary text file, a visualization of the file tree or/and a csv file containing every point of measure taken.

 This information can be used to find outliers and problematic files in a directory were a regular structure in term of file count and file size is expected.